MikePacey/Lancaster-HEC/docs/submit.rst

 Cancelling jobs
 ---------------

-If you want to cancel a job - either while it's running or still pending, you can cancel it with the ``scancel`` command followed by its job ID.
+If you want to delete or cancel a job - either while it's running or still pending, you can do so with the ``scancel`` command followed by its job ID.
 For example to cancel job ID 1234, run the command ``scancel 1234``